-The problem is, Google Home is currently able to do this only if you have linked a premium Google Play Music or Spotify account, both of which cost you £9.99 per month following a free trial.
-So how do you play music without it costing you anything?
-Also see: 100 funny things to ask Google Home
+Until recently, the problem has been that Google Home was able to do this only if you had linked a premium Google Play Music or Spotify account, both of which cost you £9.99 per month following a free trial.

 1. Set up a playlist in Google Play Music

 Google Play Music is a free app downloadable from the Google Play Store.
 Without a subscription you are able to purchase songs on a one-off basis, and you can also use it to manage audio saved on your phone or tablet’s internal storage.

 Google Home will not find and play audio within Google Play Music without a subscription, but it will play your saved playlists.
 If you have a playlist called ‘Summer 2017’, for example, you say “Okay Google, Play Summer 2017.”

 You can tell Google Home to pause or skip a song, but you have no further control over which songs in that playlist are played - you can’t choose a specific song within the playlist, for example.

 To set up a playlist in Google Play Music open the app and find a song in your music library that you want to add to a playlist.
 Tap the three dots to the right of its entry and choose ‘Add to playlist’.